-NSW Department of Planning and Environment: HYDSTRA, WaterNSW: annual compliance report (internal document) and Water Accounting System
+NSW Department of Climate Change, Energy, the Environment and Water: HYDSTRA, WaterNSW: annual compliance report (internal document) and Water Accounting System

-For estimating a net flow volume to the Macquarie Marshes system we use flow measurements at Marebone Weir, flow returning downstream of the Marshes, measured regulated consumptive use downstream of Marebone Weir, estimated replenishment deliveries, and a baseflow delivery estimate.
+Generally for estimating a net flow volume to the Macquarie Marshes system we use flow measurements at Marebone Weir, flow returning downstream of the Marshes, measured regulated consumptive use downstream of Marebone Weir, estimated replenishment deliveries, and a baseflow delivery estimate.
+However, in times of flood when water is on the flood plain and flows entering the marshes are unreliable we use Warren Weir flows as an alternative to the combined D/S Marebone Weir and Marebone Break flows.